Joe Mixon Player Prop Bets for NFL Week 7 | Cincinnati vs. Baltimore 10/24/2021

 - Against the Ravens, Mixon's 55.1 rushing yards per game over his seven career matchups are 1.4 fewer than his over/under in Sunday's game.

-- In one of seven games versus the Ravens Mixon has rushed for a touchdown.
-But he did not have multiple TDs in that game.
+- Mixon has had a rushing touchdown in one matchup against the Ravens, but did not have multiple TDs in that game.

-- The Ravens have the NFL's fourth-ranked defense against the run, surrendering 82.0 yards per game.
+- Mixon will go up against a Ravens squad that allows 82.0 rushing yards per game and is the NFL's fourth-ranked rush defense.

-- The Ravens have given up six rushing touchdowns, 15th in the league.
+- This season the Ravens have conceded six rushing TDs.
+They are ranked 15th in the NFL in that category.

 Recent Performances

-- In last week's outing against the Lions, Mixon carried the ball 18 times for 94 yards (5.2 yards per attempt).
+- Against the Lions last week, Mixon rushed 18 times for 94 yards (5.2 yards per carry).

 - He added five receptions for 59 yards and scored one touchdown in the passing game.

-- In his last three games, Mixon has taken 44 carries for 194 yards (64.7 per game) and two touchdowns.
+- During his last three games, Mixon has collected 194 yards (64.7 per game) on 44 carries with two touchdowns.

-- He's also averaged 20.3 receiving yards per game, catching seven passes for 61 yards and one touchdown.
+- He's also caught seven passes for 61 yards (20.3 per game) and one touchdown.

 Mixon's Cincinnati Teammates